Skip to main content

 The option to get a shareable link for the test plan is available on test plan summary page.

-Share a test plan
+Sharing a test plan publicly in TestCollab

 Did this answer your question?